admveen/Exoplanet/README.md

     ├── models             <- contains three best models (pickled) found by hyperparameter tuning.
     │   └── preprocessing  <- contains pickled preprocessing/data transformation pipeline.
     |
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is Exo_DSMstep_partnumber
+    |                         DSMstep could DataWrangling, EDA, Preprocessing, or Modeling
+    |                         partnumber is relevant when a given DSM step is split into parts.
+    │
-    │                         `1.0-jqp-initial-data-exploration`.
+    │
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │